Afro-Curaçaoans: History

-Curaçao's slaves in Coro
+Curaçao's maroons in Coro

-According to the historian Luis Dovale Prado, between May 1702 and 1704, Spanish authorities residents in Coro, Venezuela, began to observe successive arrivals of a growing group of enslaved Africans to the east coast of the area, all them from the island of Curaçao and belonging to the French company Guinea (a French colonial empire organization that was dedicated to the sale of enslaved Africans in American territories and had representatives or commercial factors seats in Coro and Curaçao).
+According to the historian Luis Dovale Prado, between May 1702 and 1704, Spanish authorities residents in Coro, Venezuela, began to observe successive arrivals of a growing group of maroons to the east coast of the area, all them from the island of Curaçao and escaping from the French company Guinea (a French colonial empire organization that was dedicated to the sale of enslaved Africans in American territories and had representatives or commercial factors seats in Coro and Curaçao).

-In 1704, the concern about the slaves leaks became more important, when the colonial authorities found that certainly Coro had 30 enslaved Africans, including a mulatto, and also had come fleeing from Curaçao using in your crossing some canoes, small canoes or other boats rustic and risky.
+In 1704, the concern about the maroons became more important, when the colonial authorities found that certainly Coro had 30 maroons, including a mulatto, and also had come fleeing from Curaçao using in your crossing some canoes, small canoes or other boats rustic and risky.

-The Spanish of Coro organized the called "cacería" (hunt) for to pursue to the Maroons and for that purpose made use of the cooperation they received from the Caquetio Amerndians, with whom they maintained close partnership from the very beginning of the Spanish colonial invasion process.
+The Spanish of Coro organized the called "cacería" (hunt) for to pursue to the Maroons and for that purpose made use of the cooperation they received from the Caquetíos, with whom they maintained close partnership from the very beginning of the Spanish colonial invasion process.